-Cool and crispy, cucumbers are warm season vegetables that thrive best when there is a rise in temperature.
+Cool and crispy, cucumbers are warm-season vegetables that thrive best when there is a rise in temperature.
 The compact, moderately long vines make them suitable for container growth.

 12. Bitter Melon

 Bitter Melon is one of the most popular vegetables grown in South-East Asia.
-Like cucumber, melon or pumpkin it belongs to the gourd family.
-A native of Indian subcontinent it is used in Asian delicacies.
+Like cucumber, melon, or pumpkin–it belongs to the gourd family.
+A native of the Indian subcontinent, it is used in Asian delicacies.

 14. Broad Beans

-However, the good news is that they can be grown in cool temperatures just like bush beans.
-Also, they lack a deep root system and are thus not very demanding when it comes to moisture or nutrients.
+However, the good news is that they can be grown in cool temperatures, just like bush beans.
+Also, they lack a deep root system and are not very demanding for moisture or nutrients.

 15. Summer Squash

 Summer squash covers squash types like zucchini, straight neck squash, and crookneck squash.
 These develop fruits quickly after the vines spread and form a compact habit that grows to a manageable height of 2-4 feet, thereby making it an excellent choice for container gardeners.

 16. Winter Squash

-Winter squash comes in a staggering number of cultivars, including acorn, Hubbard, as well as butternut squash.
-These vigorous vines are quick to spread, and thus a little bit tough to manage in a container, however, you can still control these by growing them vertically on a trellis and pruning intermittently.
+Winter squash comes in a staggering number of cultivars, including acorn, hubbard, as well as butternut squash.
+These vigorous vines are quick to spread and thus a little bit tough to manage in a container; however, you can still control these by growing them vertically on a trellis and pruning intermittently.

 There are many different varieties of melons that grow in a vine form and are remarkably easy to grow in containers.
 Cantaloupe, as well as sugar baby watermelon, are both adaptive to container culture.